 In due course we went behind the curtain to dine, but we drew it back a little so that we could have the company of the workers, instead of having to eat in solitude.

-The fixed menu started with a magnificent buffet where we helped ourselves to salads and charcuterie of all kinds (some of which served as lunch food for the next day).
+The fixed menu started with a magnificent buffet where we helped ourselves to salads and charcuterie of all kinds (some of which appeared as lunch food the next day).

 Next we had roasted fowl with ratatouille and chips, then cheeses and finally a crème caramel.